intelligence38000/android-docs/src/pages/plugins/overview/building.md

 5. Click the Sync Project with Gradle Files near the toolbar in Studio.

 ## Add the Building Plugin
 The Building Plugin requires no additional permissions and initialized by passing in both the map view and `mapboxMap` objects that you'd like the building layer to show on.
-In addition to the required params, you also have the option to provide a layer ID which you'd like the buildings to appear below.
+Besides the required parameters, you also have the option to provide a layer ID which you'd like the buildings to appear below.
 Once initialized, setting `setVisibility()` to true will result in the building layer getting added on top of your map style.

 {{
 <CodeLanguageToggle id="building-plugin" />